ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 ## EDHOC Message Flow {#flow}

-The EDHOC protocol defines two types of athentication message flows.
-In this specification, we support both the EDHOC remote message flow and the EDHOC reverse message flow (see {{Appendix A.2.2 of RFC9528}}) to perform remote attestation.
+The EDHOC protocol defines two possible message flows, namely the EDHOC forward message flow and the EDHOC reverse message flow (see {{Appendix A.2.2 of RFC9528}}).
-No matter which type of the message flow is used, the EDHOC Initiator always sends the first EDHOC message_1.
+In this specification, both flows can be used to perform remote attestation.

 ### EDHOC Forward Message Flow (Fwd)